May 2026 Snapshot

 Key Insights

 Startup Logistics Board Members score highest on Stakeholder (4.5/5) and Growth (4.4/5).
-Over the past six months, the most notable change is a decrease in Data orientation.
 Their leading priority is intentional, relational prospecting and vetting, while their most pressing challenge is 3pl market requires existing clients to justify fixed warehouse costs.
-They measure success through exchange zone coverage (no more than 3 miles apart) and make decisions using analyzing 'couple weeks of data' for staffing - simple data-driven capacity planning.
+They measure success through won three public transit bids in a row without losses and make decisions using education-first approach: invest time in understanding business deeply before committing (took nmta class, shadowed kevin reid).
 Language that resonates includes "flexibility", "innovation", and "impact".
-5 distinct behavioral archetypes emerge, with 54% clustering around archetype a approaches.
+5 distinct behavioral archetypes emerge, with 57% clustering around archetype a approaches.

 How Startup Logistics Board Members Score on Stakeholder and Other Key Factors